robertnurnberg/cdblib/Readme.md

 ## Usage

-By way of example, eight small application scripts are provided.
+By way of example, nine small application scripts are provided.

 * [`cdbwalk`](#cdbwalk) - walk through cdb towards the leafs, extending existing lines
 * [`pgn2cdb`](#pgn2cdb) - populate cdb with moves from games in a PGN, and monitoring their coverage on cdb